raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 of a single session.

-Session Signaling support is said to be confirmed after the first session signaling TLV has been successfully sent by the initiator and acknowledged by the responder.
+Session Signaling support is said to be confirmed after the first session signaling TLV has been sent by a client and successfully acknowledged by the server.
+A server MUST NOT initiate Session Signaling messages until a client-initiated Session Signaling message is observed first.

-<< RB: do we need an explicit "start session signaling" message, since
-none of the initial defined set are mandatory to use? >>

 ## Message Format {#format}